RileyManda/school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for this project
+I would like to express my sincere gratitude to Microverse, the dedicated reviewers, and collaborators.
+Your unwavering support, feedback, and collaborative efforts have played an immense role in making this journey a resounding success.
+I am truly grateful for your contributions and for being an integral part of my achievements and growth as a Software Engineer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>